mac-theobio/QMEE/Generalized_linear_models.md

 - on what scale are the data linear?
 - link function goes from 'data scale' (bounded) to 'effect scale' (unbounded)
     - Poisson=log; binomial=logit
-- *inverse link* function goes from parameter scale to effect scale
+- *inverse link* function goes from effect scale to data scale
     - Poisson=exponential; binomial=logistic
 - each family has a "canonical" link (sensible + nice math)
     - usually OK to use canonical link (except: Gamma/log)